 A transesophageal echocardiogram is more complex than transthoracic or stress echocardiography.
 To perform a transesophageal echocardiogram the patient must swallow the endoscopic probe.
-Because this procedure can be associated with discomfort is performed after the patient has been sedated.
+Because this procedure can be associated with discomfort, it is performed after the patient has been sedated.
 The medicines used for sedation are identical to those used by a gastroenterologist when performing this procedure and may include combinations of Demerol, Versed, Fentanyl or other sedatives and narcotics.

 The procedure is performed under what is called "conscious sedation" that implies a level of sedation the patient can still respond to instructions and is capable of conversation after the procedure.
 A topical anesthetic is sprayed into the throat to limit discomfort.
 One side-effect of the sprays used for topical anesthesia is that they may induce a sensation that the throat is swelling, although no actual swelling occurs.
 The entire mouth, throat, and tongue will be numb and taste and temperature sensation diminished for a three to four hour period.
-Additionally, the medicines used for conscious sedation impair judgment and reflexes and cause a variable degrees of drowsiness.
-For this reason patients are monitored by a Registered Nurse in the echocardiography laboratory until they have returned to near baseline.
+Additionally, the medicines used for conscious sedation impair judgment and reflexes and cause variable degrees of drowsiness.
+For this reason patients are monitored by a Registered Nurse in Surgical Services until they have returned to near baseline.
 Outpatients must have a family member or other responsible adult to provide transportation home.
 You should not make important decisions, operate dangerous equipment or drive for eighteen hours after the procedure.

 Because of the need to place the probe into the mouth and esophagus patients may occasionally experience mild throat discomfort for a day after the procedure.
 The entire procedure requires approximately 90 minutes to complete.
 The majority of this time will encompass explanation of explaining the procedure, obtaining informed consent, starting an IV for administration of medicine and observation following the procedure.
 The probe is in place for an average of 15 minutes.